-I will never forget five years ago on April Fool’s Day when I stood in a classroom where I worked and received a text message from someone close to me that said, “I’m pregnant!”.
+On April Fool’s Day, I will never forget five years ago, when I stood in a classroom where I worked and received a text message from someone close to me which said, “I’m pregnant!”.
 I instantly felt my knees buckle and my stomach twist into knots.
-I remember a lump forming in my throat as I tried to hold back the tears and immediate thoughts of wondering when I would be able to one day make such announcement.
-I remember hope leaving as I surprisingly feared I wouldn’t.
-But then as hours passed and I was able to finally gain control of my anxious thoughts and emotions, I was shocked once again.
-Because that announcement?
-It was all a joke.
+I also remember that all too familiar lump form in my throat as I tried to hold back the tears.
+I was so happy for them, but I couldn’t help but begin to wonder when I would be able to one day make such an announcement.
+And so as the lump came, my hope left as I suddenly began to fear I wouldn’t.
+However, as hours passed and I finally gained control of my anxious thoughts and emotions, I was shocked once again.
+Because of that announcement?
+It was a joke.
 And while I love jokes, this one didn’t strike my funny bone.

 I am asking on behalf of those who might be hanging onto hope by a thread and fighting alone and grieving silently.

-I am asking on behalf of those who can’t find their joy or strength to laugh right now because the pain of losing their baby or even the dream of having one is too fresh and the hurt is too deep.
+I am asking on behalf of those who can’t find their joy or strength to laugh right now because the pain of losing their baby or even the dream of having one is too fresh, and the hurt is too deep.

 I am asking on behalf of the person who is too embarrassed to say that this joke hurts even though they wish it didn’t.

 And I am asking on behalf of those who don’t have the energy to keep their head above the unexpected tsunami wave of emotions in which being that “1” so often brings.